junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 After removal, the woman can get pregnant right away, so she will need to use another family planning method if she does not want to become pregnant.

-## MEDICINES FOR HIV — antiretroviral therapy (art)
+# MEDICINES FOR HIV — antiretroviral therapy (ART)

 No medicine can cure HIV yet, but medicines called antiretrovirals can help people with HIV live longer and healthier lives, and taking them helps prevent HIV from spreading.

-Taken daily as a combination of at least 3 medicines, this is called Antiretroviral Therapy, or ART.
+Taken daily as a combination of at least 3 medicines, this is called Anti Retroviral Therapy, or ART.

 The medicine cotrimoxazole (see [page 357](#page-357)) can prevent many infections in people with HIV.